Section contents:

 Fusion, or lack of fusion, amongst floral parts can radically alter the appearance of a flower.
 Fusion can occur between structures of the same type (connate structures), structures of different types (adnate structures), both, or neither (distinct or free structures).

 Fusion of floral parts.
 Left: Mount Cook buttercup (Ranunculus lyallii), showing lack of fusion among parts.
 Center: Field bindweed (Convolvulus arvensis) flower showing corolla tube of connate petals.
-Right: Primrose (Primula pubescens) showing epipetalous stamens (Greek, epi = on, over), or stamens that are adnate to the corolla tube (arrow shows one of six visible anthers).
+Right: Primrose (Primula x pubescens) showing epipetalous stamens (Greek, epi = on, over), or stamens that are adnate to the corolla tube (arrow shows one of six visible anthers).
 Credits: Mount Cook buttercups (Bernard Spragg.
 NZ, Wikimedia Commons, CC0 1.0); Convolvulus arvensis (AnRo0002, Wikimedia Commons, CC0 1.0); Primula xpubescens (Niepokoój Zbigniew, Wikimedia Commons, CC BY-SA 4.0).
 Images modified from originals.

 Perianth (sepals, petals & tepals)